 Torchia also acted as the volunteer coordinator for the 2006 NCAA Division I Women's Basketball First and Second Rounds and the 2009 NCAA Women's Basketball Championship Trenton Regional, both of which were co-hosted by Rider and the MAAC and held at Trenton's Sovereign Bank Arena.
 She was recently named the Metro Atlantic Athletic Conference's (MAAC) representative to the International Collegiate Licensing Association (ICLA) and previously served as the MAAC's representative to the National Association of Collegiate Marketing Administrators (NACMA) from 2006-09.
 Torchia also held the position of Vice Chair of the MAAC Committee on Athletic Administration during the 2010-11 academic year.

 In addition to her duties within the athletics department, Torchia is also very active on campus.
-She currently teaches a freshman business course and served as the advisor to Delta Phi Epsilon sorority from 2009-11.
-She also acted as the advisor to Zeta Beta Tau fraternity from 2002-07 and was named Rider University's Chapter Advisor of the Year in 2005 for her work with that group of young men.
-For her efforts outside of athletics, she was the 2007 recipient of the University's prestigious Nancy Gray Award honoring her for outstanding institutional leadership, university spirit and community service.
+She currently teaches a freshman business course and is a member of the MABC (Master of Arts in Business Communications) advisory board.
+She has also served Rider's Greek Community in her duties as the advisor to Delta Phi Epsilon sorority from 2009-11 and to Zeta Beta Tau fraternity from 2002-07.
+Torchia was named Rider University's Chapter Advisor of the Year in 2005 for her work with the young men of Zeta Beta Tau.
+Additionally, for her efforts outside of athletics, she was the 2007 recipient of the University's prestigious Nancy Gray Award honoring her for outstanding institutional leadership, university spirit and community service.

 Prior to joining the Rider staff in May 2000, Torchia spent five years with the Metro Atlantic Athletic Conference (MAAC).
 She served two years in the role of director of championships before being promoted to assistant commissioner for championships and marketing in 1997, a position she then held for three years.
 In those roles she was primarily responsible for the administration and operational aspects of the conference's 24 championships.
 Torchia also directed the MAAC's community relations projects consisting of the MAAC W.A.Y., MAAC Gives Back and NCAA YES Clinic programs while developing league schedules and in-season and championship policies for several sports.
 In addition, she coordinated the MAAC's awards, promotions, and merchandise programs and was the meet director for the 1998 NCAA Men's and Women's Cross Country Northeast Regional Championship.